Bryncg/Financial-Data-Analysis/docs/project_ideas.md

 - Evaluate return, volatility, Sharpe Ratio and drawdown
 - Examine periods where the relationship breaks down
 - Consider the Johansen test later as a multi-asset extension
+- Consider bid-ask spread and slippage
+- Consider borrow costs for the short position

 ### Concepts to Learn